 Keep out areas and restricted areas

 Automatic wire routing in 2D and 3D

 Electrical Panel Design

-The E3.panel design software allows engineers to layout components inside panel enclosures.
+The E3.panel design software allows engineers to layout components inside panel and switch cabinet enclosures.
 Intelligent automatic snapping points allow parts to be easily placed in their correct location, and with keep-out and height restrictions it is also possible to prevent clashes.